anyatokar/mfte-seattle/README.md

 This is the source for [https://mfte-seattle.com](https://mfte-seattle.com)

-## About

-### Purpose
+## Purpose

-The purpose of this website is to help people find safe and comfortable rent-reduced housing.
-It aims to supplement existing government resources by mapping all buildings that participate in the MFTE (Multifamily Tax Exemption) program.
+This web application helps people find rent-reduced housing by mapping buildings that participate in Seattle's MFTE (Multifamily Tax Exemption) program.

-The platform currently supports over 100 active daily users.
+It currently supports ~3,000 monthly active users.

-### Disclaimers

-MFTE is a government program.
-This app is not affiliated with the Seattle Office of Housing or any government office.
-For official information about MFTE please visit the [Seattle Office of Housing website](https://seattle.gov/housing).

-Users should contact building property management directly for current information about apartment vacancies and renter qualifications.

-### Why MFTE

-This app highlights the MFTE program because of the relatively quick application turnaround, higher availability, and modern apartments in sought-after locations.

-### Data Source

-Buildings are sourced from the spreadsheet of [Market-Rate Rental Properties with Affordable Housing Units Regulated by the City of Seattle (April 2024)](https://www.seattle.gov/documents/Departments/Housing/Renters/Affordable_Rental_Housing_MFTE-MHA-IZ.pdf).
-Updated spreadsheets are published by the Seattle Office of Housing roughly twice a year.

-### Usage

-Users can search and filter for apartments that fit their criteria (such as number of bedrooms, neighborhood, and building name).
-They can create a free login to keep a short list of properties, view a personalized map, and add notes.

-Users are encouraged to explore the [MFTE map](./all-buildings) page to get started.
+**New!** A feature that allows building managers to add real-time availability using a manager portal has been deployed (but not yet advertised).

 ## Technologies

 ### Frontend

-This application is built with TypeScript and React for a modular, efficient UI.
-Bootstrap is used for consistent styling and a responsive layout across devices, ensuring smooth functionality on both desktop and mobile.
+This application is built with TypeScript and React.
+It uses React-Bootstrap for consistent styling, accessibility, and a responsive layout across devices.

 ### Backend